Bad End Theater: Development

-Bad End Theater was developed by indie game developer NomnomNami and is her first commercial game.
+Bad End Theater was developed by indie game developer NomnomNami and was their first commercial game.
 Prior to its release the developer had made visual novels for years.
-She was drawn to create a visual novel where the player's choices as one character influenced how the story unfolded for others, and mentioned that the only other game with a similar mechanic she had played was Disgaea Infinite.
+They were drawn to create a visual novel where the player's choices as one character influenced how the story unfolded for others, and mentioned that the only other game with a similar mechanic they had played was Disgaea Infinite.
 NomnomNami wished for players to be motivated to explore all the paths they could, thinking the player would wonder if they could reach a good ending.

-Discussing the cute visual style of the game, NomnomNami explained she wished to cause all the emotions of a tragic death without having to show gruesome details, instead opting for stylized drawings.
-She originally wanted to make a game about empathy but eventually that gave way to other themes like love.
+Discussing the cute visual style of the game, NomnomNami explained they wished to cause all the emotions of a tragic death without having to show gruesome details, instead opting for stylized drawings.
+They originally wanted to make a game about empathy but eventually that gave way to other themes like love.

 The cast was originally designed in May 2015, and their characteristic color palettes were decided in 2017.
 The Underling and Overlord ultimately had their designs simplified, and the Hero went through many iterations.

 The game uses the visual novel engine Ren'Py.
 In order to make the game more playable, NomnomNami designed the character trait toggles and timeline.
-She intended to find a balance between providing all the answers to the player and allowing them to explore by themselves.
+They intended to find a balance between providing all the answers to the player and allowing them to explore by themselves.

 Reception

 Reviewers have praised Bad End Theaters characters, gameplay, and story.
-The game was highlighted as a spotlighted indie game by Xbox for July 2025.
 Writing for TheGamer, Vanessa Esguerra described it as one of the best non-anime style visual novels.